Probe into whether Liverpool driver tailgated ambulance before parade horror

 A 53-year-old man was arrested after the “horror” incident and four children were among around 50 who were injured – including one child who was seriously hurt.

-The force said the suspect was the driver of the car was white, British and from the Liverpool area, adding that it was not being treated as terrorism.
+The King described the incident as “truly devastating” and directed a message to the people of Liverpool, saying: “I know that the strength of community spirit for which your city is renowned will be a comfort and support to those in need.”

+The Prince and Princess of Wales also said they were “deeply saddened” by the parade crash, adding: “What should have been a joyful celebration ended with tragedy.”

-Speaking to reporters at the scene on Tuesday, Mr Rotheram said questions about how the car was able to enter the road were “legitimate”.
+Addressing how the car was able to enter the road, metro mayor Mr Rotheram said questions about the issue were “legitimate”.

 He said: “Water Street was not a route where vehicles were supposed to be using it, it was blocked off.